cms-sw/genproductions/bin/MadGraph5_aMCatNLO/cards/production/13TeV/HToZATo2L2B_ggfusion_b-associatedproduction/README.md

 ```
 OR pass different ``--lhapdfsets`` with ``--lhaid``
 - ``--lhaid``: LHAID number , needed if you want to use different ``--lhapdfsets`` than the one mentionning above !

-Now in the dir cards the `blabla_param_card.dat` doesn't include the decay BR neither the total width for h3 and Z.
+- Now in the dir cards the `blabla_param_card.dat` doesn't include the decay BR neither the total width for h3 and Z.
-You need to overwrite this card for each mass point to avoid madspin launch the automatic computation of the widths !
+You have to overwrite this card for each mass point to avoid madspin launch the automatic computation of the widths !
 Why you need to do that ?
-Because of these 2 open issue when using madspin [here](https://answers.launchpad.net/mg5amcnlo/+question/696286) and [here](https://answers.launchpad.net/mg5amcnlo/+question/696148)
+Because of these 2 open issue when using madspin [here](https://answers.launchpad.net/mg5amcnlo/+question/696286) and [here](https://answers.launchpad.net/mg5amcnlo/+question/696148).
 So Simply run as follow:
 ```bash
 cd MG5_aMC_vX_X_X